ABCD-STUDY/redcap_rewrite_history/README.md

 ### Description

-Allow users to rename an item in a REDCap project including rewriting the history of the item - similar to a 'git mv'.
+Allow users to rename an item in a REDCap project including rewriting the history of the data capture for that item - similar to a 'git mv'.

-We currently search the following REDCap locations for references to the item:
+We currently search/replace the following REDCap locations for references to the item:
+- data
 - instruments (element names, branching logic, tags, notes, archives)
 - reports
 - logs